fernandoenzo/keysec/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/fernandoenzo/keysec)
 ![PyPI - License](https://img.shields.io/pypi/l/keysec)

-With this program you will be able to generate OpenSSL and OpenSSH keys (RSA, Ed25519) and carry out transformations between both formats.
+With this program you'll be able to:

+- Generate OpenSSL and OpenSSH private and public keys (Ed25519, RSA)
+- Convert a key pair between both formats (OpenSSL ↔ OpenSSH)
+- Add, edit and remove passphrases from private keys.
+- Add, edit and remove comments from OpenSSH keys.
+- See information about a key.

+You need to have `openssl` and `ssh-keygen` for this program to work.

 ## Table of contents